 MoneySupermarket figures show that someone borrowing £10,000 over four years with M&S would pay a total of £11,238.
 The cost of the loan would therefore be £1,238, while the monthly payments would be set at £234.12.

 Other loan providers worth considering include Tesco and Sainsbury’s, both of which have representative APRs of 6.1% on borrowing between £7,500 and £15,000.

 Under these terms, someone borrowing £10,000 over four years would repay a total of £11,259 in monthly instalments of £234.56.
 And if you regularly shop in Sainsbury’s, it may be worth considering the Shopper Reward Loan mentioned above.

-Nationwide current account could also take advantage of its , which gives you 17 months at 0% on balance transfers (with a 2.95% fee) and 18 months at 0% on purchases.
+Anyone with a Nationwide current account could also take advantage of its Select card, which gives you 17 months at 0% on balance transfers (with a 2.95% fee) and 18 months at 0% on purchases.
 The representative APR on this card is just 12.9%.
-Select card

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.
 We’re free, independent and compare all UK credit cards, as well as offering exclusive deals you can’t get anywhere else.
 Contact MoneySupermarket.com at Moneysupermarket House, St David’s Park, Ewloe, Flintshire, CH5 3UZ. © Moneysupermarket.com Ltd 2011.